-The City may invest in any type of security authorized by Illinois Compiled Statutes (30ILCS 235/2 Public Funds Investment Act).
-Approved investments include:
+The City may invest in any type of security ~~allowed for in~~ authorized by Illinois Compiled Statutes (30ILCS 235/2 Public Funds Investment Act). ~~regarding the investment of public funds.
+Current~~ Approved investments include:

 - Bonds, notes, certificates of indebtedness, treasury bills, treasury strips or other securities, including obligations of the Governmental National Mortgage Association (GNMA), which are guaranteed by the full faith and credit of the government of the United States of America, or other similar obligations of the United States of America or its agencies. - Interest bearing savings accounts, interest bearing certificates of deposit or interest bearing time deposits or any other investment constituting direct obligations of any institution as defined by the Illinois Banking Act and is insured by the Federal Deposit Insurance Corporation.